Can A Laser Damage A Camera

 Eq. (four)

-In the case of pulsed lasers, the laser-induced damage threshold (LIDT) of arresting materials is a constant value if measured in terms of J / cm 2 so ϕ corresponds to the applied laser fluence F , and in the example of CW-laser radiation, the LIDT is a abiding value if measured in Westward / cm ii so ϕ corresponds to the irradiance.
-The distance r i is the outer radius of the damaged surface area.21 The human relationship of Eq. (iv) likewise applies in the instance of the ablation caused by nanosecond pulses.22 Following this idea, we plotted the area of the damaged surface of the detector cloth in pixels versus the fluence or the power density in a semilog plot, respectively, and fitted direct lines to the data co-ordinate to Eq.
+In the case of pulsed lasers, the laser-induced damage threshold (LIDT) of arresting materials is a constant value if measured in terms of so corresponds to the applied laser fluence , and in the example of CW-laser radiation, the LIDT is a abiding value if measured in so corresponds to the irradiance.
+The distance is the outer radius of the damaged surface area.21 The human relationship of Eq. (iv) likewise applies in the instance of the ablation caused by nanosecond pulses.22 Following this idea, we plotted the area of the damaged surface of the detector cloth in pixels versus the fluence or the power density in a semilog plot, respectively, and fitted direct lines to the data co-ordinate to Eq.
 (4).
 The merely departure from other experiments is that we did not look at the physically damaged area of the detector material.
 Moreover, we were interested in the light amplification by stimulated emission of radiation-induced impairment, which became visible in the output camera image.
 We defined the "reconstructed axle bore" (RBD) every bit the beam diameter we got from the slope of Eq. (four).
 It represents the required beam diameter of the laser source on the surface of the examination object, if the expansion of disturbance in the camera image resembled the concrete harm in the sensor.

 For pulsed light amplification by stimulated emission of radiation radiation, nosotros identified four different types of light amplification by stimulated emission of radiation-induced impact on the cameras, which nosotros classified in iv groups (run into Table 2).
 Each group was marked by vertical blue dashed lines in the graphs of Fig. 6Fig.
 7–8.
 In the example of CW-radiation, only spot damage and in a few occasions line harm occurred.